Normal subgroups in the Cremona group (long version): birational maps

-An easy computation shows that the base locus of $f$ is made of \begin{enumerate} \item the point $p_0$ itself, with multiplicity $d-1$; \item the $2d-2$ single points $p_1, \cdots, p_{2d-2}$. \end{enumerate} Moreover, all sets of distinct points $\{p_0,p_1, \cdots, p_{2d-2}\}$ with $p_0=[1:0:0]$ and no three of them on a line through $p_0$ can be obtained as the indeterminacy set of a de Jonqui\`eres transformation of degree $d$.
+An easy computation shows that the base locus of $f$ is made of \begin{enumerate} \item the point $p_0$ itself, with multiplicity $d-1$; \item the $2d-2$ single points $p_1, \cdots, p_{2d-2}$. \end{enumerate} Any set of three distinct points $\{p_0,p_1, p_{2}\}$ such that $p_0=[1:0:0]$ and $p_0$, $p_1$, and $p_2$ are not collinear is the indeterminacy set of a Jonqui\`eres transformation of degree $2$.
+All sets of distinct points $\{p_0, p_1, \cdots, p_{4}\}$ such that $p_0=[1:0:0]$, no three of them are on a line through $p_0$, and there is no line containing $p_1$, $p_2$, $p_3$, and $p_4$ can be obtained as the indeterminacy set of a Jonqui\`eres transformation of degree $3$.
+More generally, the indeterminacy sets of Jonqui\`eres transformations of degree $d$ form a non empty, Zariski open subset in the product $\{p_0\}\times S^{2d-2}(\cpd)$, where $S^{2d-2}(\cpd)$ is the symmetric product of $2d-2$ copies of the projective plane.

 In particular, on the complement of a strict Zariski closed subset of $\J_d,$ the points $p_i$ form a set of $2d-1$ distinct points in the plane: There are no infinitely near points in the list.
 Thus, for a generic element of $\V_d,$ we have

 where the $p_i$ are generic distinct points of the plane.